How To Improve Cognitive Health

 As we get older, we tend to be less social and less active.
 It is important to try and maintain social activities with family and friends.
 Physical activity is also important.
 Try walking, gardening, dancing, and swimming.
 Playing with kids and grandkids is always another great way to support your cognitive health.

 Learning, clear thinking, memory, and focus are all aspects of cognitive health.
-Without healthy cognitive function, we cannot perform basic and complex activities alike, like paying bills, playing our favorite game, making a meal, or having a meaningful conversation.
+Without healthy cognitive function, we cannot perform basic and complex activities, like paying bills, playing our favorite game, making a meal, or having a meaningful conversation.

 While cognitive function may begin to decline in your 20s and 30s, there are many ways to help support your cognitive health.